mii9000/dev-resource/README.md

 ## Collections

-Like these one there are more collections of useful dev links out there.
+Like these ones, there are more collections of useful dev links out there.

 1. [SuperHeroJS](http://www.superherojs.com/) - Learning JS inside and out
 * [Bento](http://www.bento.io) - Resourceful links to all things web